 Preach, Mr. President!
 The best way to herald the glory of “God and sinners reconciled” is to insist that unregenerate, nominally-Christian pagans maintain a facade of pseudo-spiritual religiosity several weeks out of the year and give empty lip service to the Savior of the world.
 Keep fighting the good fight of faith!

 Actually, I think we can do even better than that: instead of being mad that people say “Happy Holidays,” let’s turn it around and get offended about non-Christians saying Merry Christmas!
 Because what could be more offensive than unbelievers culturally appropriating our heritage and our holiday?
 Why, this is worse than white kids dressing up as Moana for Halloween!
 How dare you take the name of my Savior in vain by wishing me a merry celebration of his birth?
-You don’t care about Jesus, so why are you throwing his name around like that?
+You don’t care about Jesus, so why are you throwing his name around?
 Stick with “Happy Holidays” if you don’t want to trigger me.

 As you can see, the possibilities for protest are endless.
 I’ve just gotten you started.
 Feel free to add your own ideas of things to get offended about: defending public Nativity displays (because the theological meaning of Jesus’ scandalous birth and outcast life is that America is a Christian nation and we shouldn’t forget our heritage, gosh darnit!), or even the dreaded S-word (“Santa” is how Satan spells his name when he’s trying to trick us), or anything else you can think of.